How to Meditate

 yoga-4849683_1920.jpg

-Meditation seems to be everywhere these days; in schools, universities, hospitals, military, board rooms and government.
-For some it's a therapy, for others a technology and for some it's a religious choice.
-Tens of millions of people admit to practicing it in North America alone.
+Meditation seems to be everywhere these days; in schools, universities, hospitals, military, board rooms, and government.
+For some, it's therapy, for others, a way to relax, and for some, it's a religious choice.
+Tens of millions of people say they practice it in North America alone.
 But what exactly is it and what is it good for?
 Do I want to do it?
 Do I need to be a Buddhist to do it?

 Did you know you can meditate anywhere?
 Anytime?
 Even with your eyes open?
-There is no right or best way to meditate.
-Every world religion and wisdom tradition has a contemplative side (meditation).
-Yoga, Buddhism, Christianity, Judaism, Islam.
+Every world religion and wisdom tradition has a contemplative side that involves some form of meditation.

 stones-167089_1920.jpg

-Meditation isn’t some strange ritual performed in dark, smokey rooms wearing multi-colored robes.
-Nor is meditation some mental crutch only weak-minded people need.
-It is a simple, practical resource to manage our attention and awareness and excellent at reducing stress.
+Ultimately, meditation is a simple, practical resource to manage our attention and awareness and is excellent at reducing stress.

 “Mindfulness is paying attention in a particular way, on purpose, in the present moment and non-judgmentally.” – Jon Kabat Zinn 1994